Jul 8, 2024

 3. Your content doesn’t address the challenges of your ideal customer

-Once you understand your ideal customer, you need to ask yourself: Does my current inbound content actually address their needs?
+Once you understand your ideal customer, you need to ask yourself: Does my content actually address their needs?
 Am I tackling what they need to know to feel comfortable making a purchase?

-If you can’t confidently say that your inbound content is actually addressing these challenges, that might be why your lead quality stinks.
-You’re not using the right bait!
+If your content is off target, that might be why your lead quality stinks.
+It's like you’re fishing with the wrong bait!

-Go back to the drawing board, ideally during a revenue team meeting (more on that shortly) and ensure that all of the inbound content you produce is meeting these essential needs.
+Go back to the drawing board, ideally during a revenue team meeting (more on that shortly) to ensure that all of the inbound content you produce is meeting these essential needs.

 The best way to ensure you’re not missing out on some crucial concerns is to start collecting common questions that your sales team encounters in the early stages of the sales process.

 If nine out of ten leads all kick off the conversation with the same three questions, maybe it’s time to write a killer blog article addressing these concerns.
-Better yet, maybe it’s time to start sending a killer 80% video to your prospects before that initial sales meeting.
-(Who doesn't love some assignment selling?)
+Don't stop there: create a video as well.
+Spin up some social posts and an infographic.
+Then, give this content to your sales team so they can share it with future prospects.

 The earlier you address your buyer’s common concerns, challenges, and questions, the quicker you’ll build trust and be able to move on to the later stages of the sales funnel!